harshitpaunikar1/yard-management-platform/.github/project-buildup-history.md

 - Task summary: Noticed something off from this morning — updated the requirements file — had missed one indirect dependency.
 - Deliverable: Pushed before end of day.
+## 2024-01-12 - Day 10: Artifacts

+- Task summary: Got stuck mid-afternoon and had to regroup — added a sanity check assertion that would catch obvious data shape issues early.
+- Deliverable: Cleaner than this morning's version.